Corporation Tax self-assessment (CTSA): Discovery determination: Restriction on power to make

 There are restrictions on making discovery determinations.
 You can only make a discovery determination if Paragraph 43 or 44 applies as below:

-- Paragraph 43 says that when a company has delivered a company tax return you can make a discovery determination if the discovery made is attributable to fraudulent or negligent conduct on the part of:
+- Paragraph 43 states that when a company has delivered a company tax return you can make a discovery determination if the incorrect amount stated in the return was brought about by the careless or deliberate behaviour of: